 The TGI is often described as encompassing two distinct perceptual components - an illusion of heat and an illusion of pain (Defrin et al. 2008; Fardo et al. 2020).
 The illusion of heat, also known as synthetic heat (Fruhstorfer, Harju, and Lindblom 2003; Green 1977, 2002, 2004), refers to non-painful heat sensations evoked by the thermal grill (Defrin et al. 2008; Kern et al. 2008; 2008; Bouhassira et al. 2005; Adam et al. 2014).
 The illusion of pain, which is the most recognised aspect of the TGI, is the distinctive burning sensation that accompanies the simultaneous presentation of cold and warm stimuli (Craig and Bushnell 1994; 1996; Bach et al. 2011).
 The hallmark of both illusory components is a qualitative change in perception when the cold and warm stimuli are applied concurrently, compared to when they are presented individually.
 Historically, the thermosensory and painful components of the TGI were explained by distinct spinal and supraspinal mechanisms, respectively.
-The enhanced perception of heat in TGI was explained by a spinal inhibitory mechanism, drawing from observations in an animal model where simultaneous application of cold and warm temperatures reduced the activity of cold-specific spinal neurons compared to when cold was applied alone (Craig and Bushnell 1994).
+Observations in an animal model showed simultaneous application of cold and warm temperatures reduced the activity of cold-specific spinal neurons compared to when cold was applied alone (Craig and Bushnell 1994), which implied the enhanced perception of heat in TGI is explained by a spinal inhibitory mechanism.
 Instead, the illusory pain component was ascribed to a disinhibition mechanism at the level of the thalamus, primarily based on the observations of unremitting pain following thalamic lesions (Craig and Bushnell 1994; 1998).

-Recent human studies on TGI provided differing interpretations of the spinal or supraspinal origin of the illusion.
+Recent human studies on TGI have provided differing interpretations of the spinal or supraspinal origin of the illusion.
 Two studies posited that the illusory pain component of the TGI depends uniquely on supraspinal mechanisms.
-This interpretation was based on the observed modulation of the illusion in accordance with a spatiotopic rather than somatotopic representation of the body (Marotta, Ferrè, and Haggard 2015).
-Further, the illusion remained unaltered during concomitant tactile stimulation, suggesting ineffectiveness of tactile gating - a spinally-mediated process involving inhibition of nociceptive activity by concurrent somatosensory activity (Ferrè et al. 2018).
+This interpretation was based on the observed modulation of the illusion in accordance with a spatiotopic rather than somatotopic representation of the body (Marotta, Ferrè, and Haggard 2015), which suggests multisensory integration at the level of the cortex.
+Further, the illusion remained unaltered during concomitant tactile stimulation, suggesting ineffectiveness of tactile gating - a spinally mediated process involving inhibition of nociceptive activity by concurrent somatosensory activity (Ferrè et al. 2018).

-Counter to this perspective, other research endorsed a spinal contribution to the TGI.
+Counter to this perspective, other research has endorsed a spinal contribution to the TGI.
 These studies demonstrated that the illusion varied depending on whether cold and warm stimuli were applied to dermatomes mapped either onto adjacent or non-adjacent spinal segments (Fardo, Finnerup, and Haggard 2018).
-Participants perceived the stimulation more veridically, consistently with a reduction in TGI perception, when warm or cold stimuli mapped on segmental locations that were apart along the spinal cord, corroborating the hypothesis that the spinal cord is an initial site of thermosensory integration underlying TGI.
+Participants perceived the stimulation more veridically, consistent with a reduction in TGI perception, when warm or cold stimuli mapped on to different segmental locations along the spinal cord.
+This corroborates the hypothesis that the spinal cord is an initial site of thermosensory integration underlying TGI.
 Further support for spinal mechanisms comes from research demonstrating that both noxious heat and the TGI were comparably reduced by conditioned pain modulation in humans.
 This suggests a similar influence of descending modulation, irrespective of whether the painful sensation was triggered by potentially harmful (noxious) or harmless (TGI) stimuli (Harper and Hollins 2017).
 These findings collectively challenge a purely supraspinal hypothesis of the painful component of the TGI and indicate the relevance of spinal mechanisms in the manifestation of both illusory heat and pain.